hg0-7/hg0-7/README.md

-👋 Hi, I’m Husain Ghadiali (@hg0-7), a Business Analytics graduate of Boston University.
+👋 Hi, I’m Husain Ghadiali (@hg0-7), a Business Analytics graduate from Boston University.
 A little about me:

 👀 I’m currently diving deep into GenerativeAI and working towards learning more and implementing in the space.